Dave-Vallance/bt-ccxt-store/README.md

 ```

   - Added new private_end_point method to allow using any private non-unified end point.
-    An example for getting a list of postions and then closing them on Bitfinex
+    An example for getting a list of positions and then closing them on Bitfinex
     is below:

 ```